MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/rserver-getting-started.md

 R is the world’s most powerful, and preferred, programming language for statistical computing, machine learning, and graphics, and is supported by a thriving global community of users, developers, and contributors.
 Developers frequently provide tools incorporating their expertise in the form of R packages.
 Traditionally, using R in an enterprise setting has presented certain challenges, especially as the volume of data rises, or when faced with a need to deploy solutions to production environments.

-Microsoft R Server and Client, simply put, are R for the Enterprise.
+Microsoft [R Server](#microsoft-r-server) and [R Client](#microsoft-r-client), simply put, are R for the Enterprise.
 Microsoft provides the software, services, and support that combine to make the very popular R statistical computing environment a compelling tool not only for academia, exploration, and prototyping, but for deployment within an enterprise.

-Microsoft also offers Microsoft R Open, which provides high performance math libraries installed on top of a stable version of Open Source R including Base and Recommended Packages.
+Microsoft also offers the free, open-source [Microsoft R Open](#microsoft-r-open), which provides high performance math libraries installed on top of a stable version of Open Source R including Base and Recommended Packages.

 For a side by side comparison of R features in Microsoft R Server, R Client, and R Open, [look here](index.md).